Qualifications and experience

 There are a lot of different jobs in the aged care sector and each requires their own set of skills and training.
 This can range from an online course or a TAFE course to a three-year university degree.

-And the sector requires constant improvement with aged care staff needing to undertake regular training every few months.
+The aged care sector requires constant personal and skill improvement with aged care staff needing to undertake regular training every few months.

 Aged care worker or residential support worker

-Aged care workers are the frontline staff working day and night to provide older residents and Australians in their home with quality care.
+Aged care workers are the frontline staff who work day and night to provide older Australians in their home or residential living with quality care.

-To be hired as an aged care worker, you can undertake online courses or in-person Vocational Education and Training (VET) courses, which are supplied at TAFE or by registered training organisations.
+To get the necessary skills of an aged care worker, you can undertake online courses or in-person Vocational Education and Training (VET) courses through TAFE or other registered training organisations.

-There is the Certificate III in Individual Support (Ageing, Home and Community), or similar with a disability focus, which provides ground-level knowledge and practical experience you would need to work in aged care.
+The Certificate III in Individual Support (Ageing, Home and Community), or similar with a disability focus, provides ground-level knowledge and practical experience you would need to work in aged care.

 These three certificates are available in an online course or you can attend classes at a TAFE campus.